lierdakil/hoip/README.md

 You can use `hoips --dump-events -d device` to find the exact names (see the `code` field)

+If you omit `--connect`, there's an autodiscovery mode which uses UDP multicast.
+Works well enough on wired connections within the local segment, but with wireless it's very much hit or miss.

+See `./hoips --help` and `./hoipc --help` for more details.

 ## License

 MIT, see LICENSE.